hugomilan/tlmbht/README.md

 # tlmbht
 Transmission-line Modeling Method applied to BioHeat Transfer Problems.
 Version 0.1

-Acknowledgment: Brazilian National Counsel of Technological and Scientific Development (Proc.
-203312/2014-7) for scholarship to HFMM

 This is scientific code used to solve the bioheat equation (BHE; Pennes, 1948) in 2D and 3D problems.
 The solver is the TLM method and more information is provided below.
 The language is MATLAB and it does not have graphical interface (yet).